Sofronio Española: History

-The creation of the Municipality of Sofronio Española took nearly two decades.
+The creation of the Municipality of Sofronio Española took nearly three decades.
 Resolution No. 120 dated December 12, 1988 of the Sangguniang Bayan of Brooke’s Point proposed the separation of its northern barangays, namely, Abo-Abo, Isumbo, Panitian, Labog, Punang, Iraray, Pulot Shore, Pulot Center and Pulot Interior, into a new municipality.
-The proposed municipality is to be called Sofronio Española in honor of the late Congressman Sofronio Española of the then lone district of Palawan.
-Barangay Resolution dated April 16, 1990 of Barangay Pulot reinforced this move requesting Hon.
+The proposed municipality was to be called Sofronio Española in honor of the late Congressman Sofronio Española of the then lone district of Palawan.
+Barangay Resolution dated April 16, 1990 of Barangay Pulot reinforced this move, requesting Hon.
 Ramon V. Mitra, Jr., then Speaker of the House of Representatives, to facilitate the creation of the new municipality.

 On July 9, 1992, Hon.
-Alfredo E. Abueg, Jr., then congressman of the Second District of Palawan, filed House Bill No. 60, an Act Creating the Municipality of Sofronio Española in the Province of Palawan.
+Alfredo E. Abueg, Jr., then congressman of the Second District of Palawan, filed House Bill No. 60, an Act creating the Municipality of Sofronio Española in the Province of Palawan.
 To expedite the approval of this bill, Board Member Cipriano Barroma sponsored Sangguniang Panlalawigan Resolution No. 120 on April 16, 1993.

 The House of Representatives approved Republic Act 7679, the law creating the Municipality of Sofronio Española in the Province of Palawan on August 3, 1993, and by the Senate on November 25, 1993.
 Finally, the law creating Sofronio Española was lapsed into law.

 Section 1 of RA 7679 states that Barangays Pulot Center, Pulot Shore (Pulot I), Pulot Interior (Pulot II), Iraray, Punang, Labog, Panitian, Isumbo and Abo-Abo are to be separated from the Municipality of Brooke’s Point and constituted into a distinct and independent municipality of the province to be known as the Municipality of Sofronio Española.
 The seat of government shall be in Barangay Pulot Center.

 Geography

-The Municipality of Sofronio Española is located in Southern Palawan along its eastern seaboard, beginning at kilometer 128.1 to kilometer 166 of the National Highway (Puerto Princesa City, South Road).
+Sofronio Española is located in the southern part of Palawan along its eastern seaboard, beginning at kilometer 128.1 to kilometer 166 of the National Highway (Puerto Princesa City, South Road).
 It lies approximately between 8 53’3.58” to 9 11’26.26” North and 117 51’24.42” to 118 7’35.58” East.
-It is bounded on the north by the Municipality of Narra, on the south by the Municipality of Brooke’s Point, on the east by the Sulu Sea; and on the West by the Municipality of Quezon.
+It is bounded on the north by Narra, on the south by Brooke's Point, on the east by the Sulu Sea, and on the West by Quezon.
+It is 163 km from Puerto Princesa.

 Barangays

 Sofronio Española is politically subdivided into 9 barangays.
+Each barangay consists of puroks and some have sitios.